-In 2008, TC issued SSB 01/2008, which sets out a voluntary record of modifications for the benefit of owners/masters of any fishing vessels.
+In 2008, TC issued SSB No. 01/2008, which sets out a voluntary record of modifications for the benefit of owners/masters of any fishing vessels.
 For vessels of more than 15 gross tons, the record of modifications was to be reviewed by TC inspectors during regular inspections and entered on the vessel's inspection record.
 However, information gathered during the Transportation Safety Board's (TSB) Safety Issues Investigation into the fishing industry showed minimal recording of vessel modifications prior to this date.

-The TSB has investigated several fishing vessel accidents since 2002 and found that vessel modifications and loading of traps have been identified as contributing factors in vessel capsizings.
-Such as: M02W0102 - Fritzi-Ann, M05W0110 - Morning Sunrise, M07M0088 - Big Sisters, M08W0189 - Love and Anarchy, M09L0074 - Le Marsouin I, M10M0014 - Craig and Justin, M12W0054- Jessie G and M12W0062- Pacific Siren.
+The TSB has investigated several fishing vessel accidents since 2002 and found a variety of factors that effected the vessel's stability were identified as contributing factors in vessels capsizing, such as with: M02W0102 - Fritzi-Ann, M05W0110 - Morning Sunrise, M07M0088 - Big Sisters, M08W0189 - Love and Anarchy, M09L0074 - Le Marsouin I, M10M0014 - Craig and Justin, M12W0054 - Jessie G, M12W0062 - Pacific Siren, M14P0121 - Five Star and M15P0286 - Caledonian.

 Vessel masters are advised to carefully consider stability when transporting gear.
-Care must be given to the stowage and securing of all traps, cargo, skiffs, equipment, fuel containers, and supplies, and also to correct ballasting.
-Know the limitations of your vessel; if you are unsure contact a reputable marine surveyor or the local Transport Canada Marine Safety office.
+Care must be given to the stowage and securing of all traps, cargo, skiffs, equipment, fuel containers and supplies and also to correct ballasting.
+Know the limitations of your vessel; if you are unsure contact a reputable marine surveyor, naval architect or the local Transport Canada Marine Safety office.